mofaizal/Azure-Cloud-Engineering-Curriculum-From-Beginner-to-Pro/Week-1/day2_Resource Group.md

 # 🏷️Azure Sandbox Subscription
 ## 🎯Learning objective:
+Using an Azure Sandbox Subscription allows you to explore and practice with Azure services in a controlled environment.
+Key objectives include learning to deploy and manage virtual machines, storage accounts, and virtual networks, mastering the Azure Portal and CLI, and understanding cost management and security best practices.
+This hands-on experience will equip you with essential skills for effective cloud computing.
 ## 📹YouTube Vidoe link
 ### Get FREE Azure Sandbox Subscription | அசூர் சாண்ட்பாக்ஸ் சப்ஸ்கிர்ப்சன் | Azure in Tamil
 [![Watch the YouTube Video](https://img.youtube.com/vi/hgPo-ojAVP4/0.jpg)](https://www.youtube.com/watch?v=hgPo-ojAVP4)